MOULD

 Mould cleaning and decontamination

-The mould remediation process usually starts with a survey to evaluate the problem and see if it’s safe for anyone to stay in the building – that’s where London Damp Surveys come in!
+The mould remediation process usually starts with a survey to evaluate the problem and see if it’s safe for anyone to stay in the building – that’s where London Damp Specialist come in!
 If we determine that people can’t safely remain in the property, we will recommend that you start decontaminating and cleaning the entire place so that mould is no longer present.

 Cross-contamination prevention